bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 ```

-9.Create a relation course on course schema with the underlined attribute as primary key.
+9. Create a relation course on course schema with the underlined attribute as primary key.
 The course name is unique.

 ```sql
     -- Query